 Getting prequalified for a mortgage will let you know how much a lender is willing to give you, and will help you expedite the home-buying process.
-Gather necessary documentation such as proof of employment, proof of income and tax documents, and contact a lending specialist about different loan options.
+Gather necessary documentation such as proof of employment, proof of income, and tax documents, and contact a lending specialist about different loan options.
 You’ll typically end up with a letter within 24 hours that shows how much you could afford to borrow and what your interest rate could be.

 Remember to budget money to close your mortgage – it’s a significant amount and can be as much as 2% to 5% of your loan amount.
-Shop around for costs included in closing such as homeowners insurance, home inspections and title costs.
+Shop around for costs included in closing such as homeowners insurance, home inspections, and title costs.
 Some of these costs can be deferred to the seller.
 You can also negotiate directly with your real estate agent to pay a portion of these fees.

 Set aside funds for moving to your new property.
-Consider other expenses such as new furniture, light fixtures, appliances and painting.
+Consider other expenses such as new furniture, light fixtures, appliances, and painting.
 It’s easy to say you’ll defer these expenses and then get into the house without a buffer to make your new home yours.

 Most lenders will require you to purchase homeowners insurance.
 Take the time to shop around and look for the best prices.
 Review the policies carefully and make sure you have adequate coverage for what you may need.
 It’s easy to dismiss the need for coverage and then when something happens, not be adequately covered when there is an issue.

 Don’t pass up the chance to negotiate throughout the entire process.
 If there is something not repaired, you can ask for the repair cost (within reason) to be deducted from the sale price of the home.
-You can also suggest to have the seller cover costs at closing.
+You can also suggest having the seller cover costs at closing.
 Don’t fall for sellers who refuse to address the home inspection list – every seller knows their home well enough and should expect a reasonable list to address for the buyer.

 The house inspection doesn’t cover everything you would think should be covered.
-It’s always prudent to hire your own resource to check for mold, roof damage, window conditions, appliance age and foundation.
-Be on site when the inspection occurs and ask questions – if you see something that doesn’t look right, ask.
+It’s always prudent to hire your own resource to check for mold, roof damage, window conditions, appliance age, and foundation.
+Be on-site when the inspection occurs and ask questions – if you see something that doesn’t look right, ask.
 The inspector will never tell you not to purchase a home, but they will submit a list of what can be repaired by the seller.